mfadlika/personal/README.md

 ## About the Website

-This website is built with Next JS and Tailwind, inspired by [Superrb](https://www.superrb.com) and animation of this website is with the help of [Animate Style](https://animate.style).
+This website is built with Next JS and Tailwind, inspired by [Superrb](https://www.superrb.com) at first but I already changed the design and animation of this website is with the help of [Animate Style](https://animate.style).
 To install Animate Style to your project:

 ```
 $ npm install animate.css --save